 Clements Kadalie, an early South African trade unionist and political activist, was born in April 1896 in Nkhata Bay District in Nyasaland (now Malawi).
-His parents Musa Kadalie Muwamba had two sons with Clements the youngest.
-Kadalie graduated in 1913 at age seventeen from Livingstonia, a mission school administered by Church of Scotland missionaries.
+Kadalie was the younger of the two sons born to Mr. and Mrs. Musa Kadalie Muwamba.
+In 1913, Kadalie graduated from Livingstonia, a mission school administered by Church of Scotland missionaries.
 He was certified to teach elementary school and assigned to district schools in the region.
-Kadalie taught school for five years but like many of his contemporaries he was attracted by the much higher wages paid in South Africa and decided to move there.
+Kadalie taught school for five years, but like many of his contemporaries, he was attracted by the much higher wages paid in South Africa and decided to move there.

 The strike also made him a target for South African authorities.
 On November 20, 1924 he was arrested on grounds that he was a prohibited immigrant.
 He was ordered to leave the Union of South African in three days, but Kadalie defied authorities and continued to work in South Africa.

-Upon returning in late 1927 to South Africa, Kadalie and other ICU leaders were charged with financial malpractice.
-In 1928 the ICU splintered as branches formed their own unions.
-In May of that year Kadalie and six other black trade union leaders were arrested under the provisions of the Native Administration Act, which made it a criminal offense to arouse racial animosity toward the white population.
+Upon returning to South Africa in late 1927, Kadalie and other ICU leaders were charged with financial malpractice.
+In 1928, the ICU splintered as branches formed their own unions.
+In May of that year, Kadalie and six other black trade union leaders were arrested under the provisions of the Native Administration Act, which made it a criminal offense to arouse racial animosity toward the white population.
 South African authorities claimed that organizing black unions did just that.

 Kadalie was released from jail but his national influence was shattered.
 He formed an independent ICU in East London, South Africa, and he also joined and became an organizer for the African National Congress.
 Clements Kadalie never returned to Malawi.
-Instead he remained in East London with this wife Emma and five children, and died in that South African City in 1951.
+Instead, he remained in South Africa with his wife Emma and five children.
+He died East London in 1951.